Free SSH (Secure Shell) and Telnet Clients

 Free SSH (Secure Shell) and Telnet Clients / Programs

-Listed on this page are free Secure Shell clients, that is SSH clients, as well as telnet clients that allow you to connect to a site via the SSH or Telnet protocols.
-SSH clients and telnet clients are useful when you need to access the shell of another computer to do things like maintenance, backup, compilation, etc.
+Listed on this page are free Secure Shell clients, that is SSH clients, as well as telnet clients that allow you to connect to a website via the SSH or Telnet protocols.
+SSH clients and telnet clients are useful when you need to do things like maintenance, backup, compilation, etc, on your site.
+You typically connect to that system in a command line window where you can directly type commands as though you are seated in front of that computer.

 Note that if you are looking for a Secure FTP client (SFTP), you should check out the Free Secure FTP and FTP Clients page instead.